Frequently Asked Questions – FAQs

 Classic Rock – Reason to include?

 Why not?
 I like Classic Rock and want to pick intriguing, interesting, or funny lyrics.
 And it’s my blog!
 I can create interest by finding song lyrics that tie into the post.
-(Kind of like, It’s my ball, and I’ll pick it up and go home!!)
+(It’s my ball, and I’ll pick it up and go home!!)

 Do you ever remove a post?

-I haven’t yet, but I may, as there are a couple of posts that are too small or outdated.
-However, I will likely add some relevant information as most posts have links from other posts or contain links to other posts.
-There are many things to consider when removing a post, much like moving walls in a building.
-Or support columns, etc.
+I haven’t yet, but I may, as a couple of posts are too small or outdated.
+However, I will likely add some relevant information, as most posts have links from other posts or contain links to other posts.
+There are many things to consider when removing a post, much like moving walls in a building or support columns, etc.

 Do you have an “other” or “miscellaneous” category?

-Yes, I have a “News” category, which is various information that doesn’t fit other places.
-I also have a “General” category.
+Yes, I have a “News” category for various information that doesn’t fit elsewhere, and I also have a “General” category.

 Fly to a destination on a road trip?